Rsangram007/Todo-Mern/README.md

 3. Configure environment variables:

-   - Copy `config/config.env.example` to `config/config.env`
+   - For local development: Use `config/config.local.env` as reference and update values according to your local environment
-   - Update the values according to your environment
+   - For production: Use `config/config.prod.env` as reference and update values according to your production environment
+   - The application will automatically load the correct environment file based on the NODE_ENV setting

 4. Start the server:
    ```bash